Generic selectors

 Depending on who you speak to, either Manchester City or Liverpool were the first to use this tune for Bernardo Silva and Sadio Mane, respectively, but it has since been done to death by other clubs.

-Palace are the latest set of supporters to use it, and while they are still in the Europa Conference League, it isn't going away.
+Palace are the latest set of supporters to use it, and while Pino continues to star for them, it isn't going away.

 FGG Forum CTA